 7. Cash in foreign currency

 If you have any leftover foreign currency from a holiday, you can cash this in too.
-Many banks and foreign exchanges will only take higher value bank notes, however there are some machines that will take both notes and coins.
+Many banks and foreign exchanges will only take higher value bank notes, however there are some places that will take both notes and coins.
 You can even exchange foreign coins from multiple currencies at the same time.
-Fourex machines sort them out automatically, and pay you cash in UK pounds.
-They even accept some obsolete foreign coins!
 Bear in mind that the exchange rate for coins is not as good as the rate for notes, as coins are more costly to process.
 Cashing in your foreign currency is especially useful if you have notes and coins from places that you are unlikely to visit again.
 Our tip: sometimes these machines don’t recognise all notes and coins on the first try, so try any rejected notes and coins a few times to see if they are accepted.

 Alternatively, if you have foreign currency for a destination where a friend or relative is going on holiday, why not sell it to them directly? – This will be easier to do with popular destinations and currencies than more obscure ones.

 8. Ask friends and family for a loan